casaluca/SkyMapper/README.md

 (that is not to say that reddening has no effect!
 In fact, you can propagate a change of reddening in the metallicity calibration, and estimate its impact).

-The plots shown here suggest that stellar parameters are overall fine, but I haven't investigated all possible trends, and I am happy for the community to delve into this data.
-Comparison to various spectroscopic surveys (see Fig 11 and 13 in the accompanying paper) indicates that these photometric [Fe/H] are generally good to within 0.2 dex (rms), but do not be surprised if you occasionally find much larger differences (mind you, the distribution of residual is very close to Gaussian, see insets in Fig 11 and 13).
-The uncertainties quoted in this catalogue are obtained propagatig nominal photometric errors through the Teff and [Fe/H] calibrations.
-In addition to that, for the effective temperature calibration, a scatter of 33K (the rms of Eq 10) is added in quadrature.
-A constant systematic of 20K is further included (the uncertainty on the zero-point of the Teff scale).
-For the metallicity calibration, an rms of 15 dex is added in quadrature, so that the median uncertainty for the sample peaks approximately at 0.2 dex (the precision suggested when comparing to spectroscopic surveys).

 | ![My image](https://github.com/casaluca/SkyMapper/blob/master/images/CMD_5mil.jpeg)
 |:--:|
 | *CMD density plot when restricting the catalogue to 5 million stars with parallaxes better than 10% and quality cuts (1) and (3) as per [Arenou et al. (2018)](http://adsabs.harvard.edu/abs/2018A%26A...616A..17A).* |